 During his time at Golisano Children's Hospital, Kyle thought parents and caregivers of children who were receiving treatment would also benefit from a gym facility, and so it became his mission to develop a fundraiser to help build one.
 With the support of hospital administration, board members, friends, and family, “Kyle’s Slap Shot Challenge” was born.

-All teams will play at least four games, and every player can participate in our slap shot challenge for a chance to win some great prizes.
+All teams will play at least three games, and every player can participate in our slap shot challenge for a chance to win some great prizes.

 The outdoor festival promises to be a great time.
 There will be live bands, food trucks, hockey demo teams, autograph sessions, bounce houses, a dunk tank, raffles, merch, and of course, a slap shot challenge!
 There will also be a used equipment sale to benefit the Jr. Amerks Sean Shortsleeve Memorial Scholarship Fund.